 - As your reputation within the industry grows, then around 90% of people are more likely to recommend your services to friends and family to further boost your sales.

-Focus on Your Existing Customers
+3. Upsell To Your Existing Insurance Customers

 While it may be great to put a lot of time and attention into getting new leads you don’t want to forget about the current clients you already have.
 Almost 75% of US customers believe that customer service influences their loyalty.